 Available MCP Tools¶

-PrimeRFP Scout exposes 27 tools over MCP, organized into six categories.
+PrimeRFP Scout exposes 35 tools over MCP, organized into seven categories.
 Your AI client calls these automatically based on your natural-language questions — you don’t need to call them by name.

 Classification: NAICS vs PSC¶